 If you’re wondering if the GDPR affects your rental business in the United States, the answer is yes.
 Any company, whether or not they are located in the EU, must comply with the GDPR.
 As long as your website collects and processes data from residents of the EU, you need to meet the GDPR’s conditions.

-When processing personal information from clients from the EU and the EEA, your website must meet these conditions to be considered compliant:
+If you are collecting your customers’ data when they are signing up online using your website, you should know how to comply with GDPR.
+When processing personal information from clients from the EU and the EEA, your website must meet these conditions to comply with the GDPR:

 - What type of data will be collected?